TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/jdjoyce42-power-signoff.md

 <sup>5</sup>  The system shall follow OSHA standard 1910.304 - 305 which provides an in-depth guide for the safety and regulation of wired power, and IEC 60950-1 which deal with wired and battery powered devices below 600V.
 To keep everyone safe from the device, hazardous wires and componenents will not be exposed.
 This is to eliminate the chance of accidental shock or fire damage from incorrect implementation of the device.

+<sup>6</sup>  In order to make sure that the systems are powered by a nearly completely DC signal the ripple voltage from the power bus must be minimized.
+A low drop out regulator (LDO) completes this task by filtering out